 Data source: National Health and Nutrition Examination Survey (NHANES), CDC/NCHS.

-Among racial and ethnic groups, Hispanic children aged 3–11 years had the lowest rate of exposure to secondhand smoke in 2009–2012 (31.4%), whereas the black non-Hispanic population had a rate of 67.9% and the white non-Hispanic population had a rate of 39.4%.
-The rate for non-Hispanic black children (67.9%) was more than twice the best group rate.
+- Among racial and ethnic groups, Hispanic or Latino children aged 3–11 years had the lowest rate of exposure to secondhand smoke in 2009–12 (31.4%), whereas the black non-Hispanic population had a rate of 67.9% and the white non-Hispanic population had a rate of 39.4%.
+The rate for black non-Hispanic children was more than twice the best group rate.

 - In 2009–12, children born outside the U.S. were less likely to be exposed to secondhand smoke than children born in the U.S. (16.3% vs. 42.4%).
 The rate for children born in the U.S. was more than 2.5 times the rate for children born outside the U.S.

-Children in families with incomes at 100–199% of the poverty threshold had nearly 3.5 times the rate of secondhand smoke exposure.
+- 47.6% among those in families with incomes at 100–199% of the poverty threshold; more than 3 times the rate of secondhand smoke exposure.

 - 35.4% among those in families with incomes at 200–399% of the poverty threshold; 2.5 times the best group rate.